Doing Business in New York As a Foreign Entrepreneur

 As of January 2017, two international entrepreneurs have been selected to participate in the program.
 Gabor Tankovics, Founder of Dartboard, is a Hungarian entrepreneur and has created a web application to help individuals manage their student loans.
 Gabor is working with LaGuardia Community College.
 Namisha Bahl, Director of Integrated Management for Mogul, is an Indian entrepreneur and has created an international website and hub which enables women around the world the opportunity to connect and share knowledge.
 Namisha is working with City College of New York.

 Applications became available March 20th, 2017 are currently being accepted through May 3rd, 2017.

 One of Many Opportunities For Foreign Entrepreneurs to Do Business in New York

 This article provided an overview of the opportunities available to foreign entrepreneurs through NYCEDC.
 While extensive, this is just one of the ways that foreign entrepreneurs can establish or expand their businesses internationally to New York.
-Part 2 of the series will discuss the New York Startup Ecosystem, specifically looking at accelerators, incubators, and innovation labs available throughout the state that support the business ventures of foreign entrepreneurs.

 The views expressed in this article do not constitute legal advice and legal information provided in this post should not be relied upon as legal advice.
 Please contact an Attorney for advice on your specific matter.